 6. Student loan interest

 Don’t toss those Statements of Interest Paid!
-Repaying your student loan can be a drain in your early career, but at least you’re eligible for a tax credit for the interest you pay on federal and provincial student loans.
-Note, however, that this credit does not apply to loans held with a private lender, (e.g., a student line of credit with a financial institution), or to student loans that have been consolidated.
+Repaying your student loan can be a drain in your early career, but at least you’re eligible for a tax credit for the interest you pay on federal and provincial or territorial student loans.
+Note, however, that this credit does not apply to loans held with a private lender (e.g., a student line of credit with a financial institution) or to loans that have been consolidated.

 7. Carrying charges

-One of the most often overlooked deductions are your “carrying charges”, which can reduce your taxable income.
+One of the most often overlooked deductions is your “carrying charges,” which can reduce your taxable income.
 It’s not surprising that these are often missed, since the name “carrying charge” isn’t exactly crystal clear.
 Even if you don’t have very complicated investments, you may have carrying charges that include:

-some of your investment advisor’s fees (but not their commissions).
+Some of your investment advisor’s fees on non-registered investment accounts (but not their commissions)

 8. Charitable and political donations

 Small deductions to eligible charities can add up over the year.
-If you claim your charitable donations, you can receive a 15% credit on the first $200 (worth $30) and a 29% credit on donations in excess of $200—up to a maximum of 75% of your income in the year.
-You can also receive tax credits for donations made to federal and provincial political parties and candidates.
+If you claim your charitable donations, you can receive a 15% credit on the first $200 (worth $30) and a 29% credit on donations in excess of $200 — up to a maximum of 75% of your income in the year.
+You can also receive tax credits for donations made to federal and provincial or territorial political parties and candidates.

 9. Home buyers’ amount

-If you purchased a home and you have not lived in a home owned by you or your partner in any of the four-preceding years (or you have you purchased a home and you can claim the disability amount), you might be eligible for a $5,000 tax credit—worth up to $750.
-If you qualify for this amount, claiming this credit is a simple as ticking a box.
+If you purchased a home and you have not lived in a home owned by you or your partner in any of the four preceding years (or you have purchased a home and you can claim the disability amount), you might be eligible for a $10,000 tax credit — worth up to $1,500.
+If you qualify for this amount, claiming this credit is as simple as ticking a box.